Can we just take a moment to discuss the whole pen licence saga please?

 The point is learning should come first, the method in which this takes place should come second based on the child’s needs not the needs of the school.

-We need to wake up and remove this barbaric practice and encourage learning and creativity to flow naturally from every child regardless of their ability to write joined up.
+We need to wake up and remove this barbaric practice and encourage learning and creativity to flow naturally from every child regardless of their ability to write joined up and put an end to the whole pen licence saga.